 - Former Director of Banco Pastor.

-Mr. Joaquín del Pino is the sole shareholder of the shareholder Soziancor, S.L.U.
+Mr. Joaquín del Pino is the sole shareholder and sole director of the shareholder Soziancor, S.L.U.

 - Professor of Economic Theory on leave of absence.